firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

   - behaviour the community wants to replicate in VESC firmware for builds lacking smart BMS data.[^vsett_taper]
 - Kelly KLS scooter controllers often refuse USB connections.
   - plan on the BLE module or legacy Windows XP drivers when you need to flash or configure those platforms.[^11]
+- Track crews mapped Kelly KLS power output by matching phase and battery percentages: a 7212S labelled for 50 A battery actually delivered ~120 A, while 7218S builds logged 240 A at 115 km/h until cooling became the bottleneck—size cabling accordingly.[^kelly_mapping]

 ## Acceleration Logging & Telemetry